-Once you’ve found a dark goddess that you connect with place a card, picture or statue of her on your altar or in a place you’ll see it regularly to offer inspiration while doing shadow work.
-Try calling upon her during shadow work to help guide you through the process, or invite her into your meditation practice.
+Once you’ve found a goddess or god that you connect with, place a card, picture, or statue of her on your altar or in a place you’ll see it regularly to offer inspiration while meditating or journaling.

-There are several crystals that can be used for helping you with shadow work, but these are my favorites.
-We even sell some hand crafted necklaces using a few of them!
+Several crystals can be used for helping you with shadow work, but these are my favorites.
+We even sell some handcrafted necklaces using a few of them!
 Here are my top 3 picks for crystals to recruit for starting shadow work:

 Shadow work will most likely bring up strong emotions for you.
 It’s important to bring in some soothing self-love energy while diving into shadow work, and rose quartz is the mother of loving vibes!

 This quote really says it all.